 Promissory notes for loans from the federal loan programs (Stafford, PLUS, Perkins and Health Profession/Nursing) are signed electronically online.
-You must sign your promissory note before your loan will be disbursed to you (either as cash or as a credit on your tuition account).
+You must sign your promissory note before your loan will be disbursed to you (either as a check, direct deposit transfer or a credit on your tuition account).
 You will receive a quarterly disclosure statement itemizing the federal loan amount that you have borrowed.
 At any time, you may see a copy of your Master Promissory Note (MPN) on MyUW under Tuition Statement.

 - Parent PLUS Loans: If your parent plans to borrow from the parent PLUS loan program, your parent borrower must complete an application and sign a Master Promissory Note online at StudentLoans.gov.